azsk/AzTS-docs/01-Setup and getting started/README.md

 > **Note:**
 > 1. _This step requires admin consent.
 Therefore, the signed-in user must be a member of one of the following administrator roles: Global Administrator, Privileged Role Administrator, Application Administrator or Cloud Application Administrator.
 If you do not have the required permission, please contact your administrator to get "PrivilegedAccess.Read.AzureResources" and "Directory.Read.All" permission for your scanner MI in Azure Active Directory using [this PowerShell script](../Scripts/ScriptToGrantGraphPermissionToScannerMI.ps1?raw=1).
-To run this script, you need to provide the object id of the user managed identity (scanner MI) created in this step._
+To run this script, you need to provide the object id of the user managed identity (scanner MI) created in **step 4.a**._
 >
 > 2. _You can proceed without this step, however, the AzTS Soln will run with limited functionality such as the solution will not be able to scan RBAC controls, classic administrator of a subscription will not be able to use the user interface provided by AzTS Soln (AzTS UI) to request on demand scan, view control failures etc.,_
 >